Cuba Food Guide

 Arroz con Leche (Rice Pudding)

 Sweet rice pudding flavored with cinnamon, lemon zest, condensed milk, and sometimes raisins.
-Cooked slowly until creamy.
-Served warm or cold with cinnamon sprinkled on top.
-A comforting home-style dessert found throughout Cuba.
+It cooks slowly until creamy and is served warm or cold with cinnamon dusted over the top.
+It's a homey dessert you'll find all over Cuba.

 Cake de Ron (Rum Cake)